ttopper/CPSC128/docs/01_Course_Introduction/70_Exercise_Sheet_1.md

 duration = int(input())
 distance = duration * speed print(distance)
 ```

-Based on the changes we made between exercise 3 and 4 change this code so that it is clear what you are supposed to input.
-Could you make the output clearer as well, based on the examples in 3 and 4?
+Look at problems 3 and 4 and see if you can use that to change this code so that it is clear what you are supposed to input in problem 5.
+Could you make the output clearer as well?

 6. You can convert from degrees to radians with the following equation: rad = deg * π/180 Here is that code written in python.
 Note that we have to import the value of pi from the library math.